 PPPD and severe Vestibular migraine?

 So maybe I have this.
 Maybe I don’t.
 If I do, I also have pretty severe vestibular migraine which wasn’t the case before all this.
+Or something is making me very dizzy and that pissed my VM off which could also happen, I suppose.

 I do have all the vestibular migraine symptoms smooshed in there as well.
 And that would confuse the issue.
 But if so, those are Also really, really frequent now.
 Like fullness in the ears.
 Hearing loss with severe ringing.
 Vertigo bouts.
 Disequilibrium- severe to mild depending on medication suppressing it.
 Extreme sensitivity to motion.
 Severe balance issues. (feel like a pinball in a pinball machine).
 Anyway, it would indicate that the med managing my VM abruptly stopped working shortly after PPPD started and got severe.
 And then the VM started and Also got severe and very frequent at the same time.
 And that means PPPD triggered my VM, not the other way around.
 And coincidentally the VM medication that had stopped my VM completely stopped working completely and utterly.